WHAT IS A CANDIDATE?

 NO SOLICITATION ZONE

-Per Florida Statute Section 102.031(4)(a) No person, political committee, or other group or organization may solicit voters inside the polling place or within 150 feet of the entrance to any polling place, a polling room where the polling place is also a polling room, an early voting site, or an office of the supervisor where vote-by-mail ballots are requested and printed on demand for the convenience of electors who appear in person to request them.
+Per Florida Statute Section 102.031(4)(a) No person, political committee, or other group or organization may solicit voters inside the polling place or within 150 feet of a secure ballot intake station or the entrance to any polling place, a polling room where the polling place is also a polling room, an early voting site, or an office of the supervisor where vote-by-mail ballots are requested and printed on demand for the convenience of electors who appear in person to request them.

 The information provided is not intended to provide legal advice and is for general guidance only.
 Please note that it is not within the purview of this office to determine whether a candidate meets the requirements for holding office.
 Individuals with questions concerning their own or other candidate qualifications or related matters should seek legal counsel.
 Candidates bear full responsibility to make their own determinations as to all legal standards, duties and factual material contained therein.